An analogue of non-interacting quantum field theory in Riemannian signature: Abstract

 \section{Abstract}

-In this paper, we define a model of non-interacting quantum fields satisfying $(\Delta_{\g}-\lambda^2)\phi=0$ on a Riemannian scattering space $(M,\g)$ with two boundary components, i.e. a manifold with two asymptotically conic ends (meaning asymptotic to the "large end" of a cone).
+In this paper, we define an analogue of non-interacting quantum fields satisfying $(\Delta_{\g}-\lambda^2)\phi=0$ on a Riemannian scattering space $(M,\g)$ with two boundary components, i.e. a manifold with two asymptotically conic ends (meaning asymptotic to the ``large end" of a cone).
+Thus, the Lorentzian spacetime of usual QFT constructions is replaced by a Riemannian manifold with two boundary components, which play a role analogous to the two components of the mass shell for the Klein-Gordon field on Lorentzian spacetimes.
 Our main result describes a canonical construction of two-point functions satisfying a version of the Hadamard condition.